MeenaSoftwareDevelopment/.github/profile/README.md

 ### Gameplay

-The game has to include a even amount of objects/cards.
-When clicked, the chosen card will reveal itself, and if 2 of them match, the player gets a point, if not they turn around again and shuffle.
+The game has to include a **even amount** of objects/cards.
+When clicked, the chosen card will **reveal itself**, and if 2 of them match, the player gets a **point**, if not they turn around again and shuffle.

-If 3 cards match, the player will get double points, or more points.
+If 3 cards match, the player will get **double points**, or more points.

-Users might have a timer for each round which decreases to make the game harder.
+A possible feature to add might be a **timer**, which decreases each round to make the game harder.
+The timer can possibly use an initial value **depending on how many cards there are** – for example, 20 cards could have 10 seconds.

 ### Target Platform

-The game will be developed using React, so the target platform is any modern browser.
+The game will be developed using **React**, so the target platform is any **modern browser**.

-OSes include Windows, macOS, Linux, BSD, ChromeOS, pretty much anything that will run a modern browser and that supports React.
+OSes include **Windows, macOS, Linux, BSD, ChromeOS**, pretty much anything that will run a modern browser and that supports React.

 ## Roles